Harm principle: John Stuart Mill's formulation

 Mill also put the harm principle within his list of rights that sprung from liberty.
 It was found within his list of political rights (political activities that did not involve harm to others) - but also within his non-political liberty rights - his "tastes and pursuits" - activities which did not involve politics and did not involve harm to others:

+According to Mill, harm is thus necessary but sometimes insufficient to justify legal coercion.